hardaker/gold-miner/docs/workflow.md

 of running each of these steps by hand.

-Also see the [Additional Tools](tools) document that describes additional useful tools that are distributed with the `gold-mine` package.
+Also see the [Additional Tools](tools) document that describes additional useful tools that are distributed with the `gold-miner` package.

 # Steps to Classify Unknown Traffic Samples